Knut-Aage-Hofseth/Learning_Notes/C#/Unit_Testing/Mocking_HttpClient.md

 Methods in HttpClient are not virtual and not set up for mocking.
 This makes it somewhat of a problem when attempting to mock HttpClient.
 Setting up an Interface does not solve this issue.

   The solution to this issue lies in HttpMessageHandler, as this class can be mocked.
-HttpClient invokes HttpMessageHandler methods i such a way that mocking the **SendAsync** (as an example) method in HttpMessageHandler allows for the use of HttpClient in unit tests.
+HttpClient invokes HttpMessageHandler methods in such a way that mocking the **SendAsync** (as an example) method in HttpMessageHandler allows for the use of HttpClient in unit tests.

 I found this explanation helpful when setting this up for the first time:
  - Resource - [How to test HttpClient with Moq](https://dev.to/gautemeekolsen/how-to-test-httpclient-with-moq-in-c-2ldp)